y-developer/docs/ubuntu/set_static_ip.md

 sudo ./set_ip.sh
 ```

-give 2 to 224 number for Host
+give any number between 2 to 224 for Host

 check connection using ping google DNS
 ```bash